-As you discovered in the last few activities, gases, including carbon dioxide (CO_2) have mass just as any other form of matter does.
+As you discovered in the last few activities, gases, including carbon dioxide (CO2), have mass just as any other form of matter does.
 In addition, growing plants

-- decrease the concentration of CO2 in the air around them while in the light, and, - increase the concentration of CO2 when the plants are kept in the dark.
+- decrease the concentration of CO2 in the air around them while in the light, and, - increase the concentration of CO2 around them when kept in the dark.

-So why is this significant for plants?
+Why is this significant for plants?
 What's happening inside them when they take in or release CO2, and why do plants do that?

-Photosynthesis is a term often used in describing plants.
+Photosynthesis is a term often used when discussing plants.
 It describes plant cells constructing sugars (glucose) from carbon dioxide & water in the presence of light energy (photo = light, synthesis = 'putting together').
 The key idea is this: